There has been a great deal of study in recent years about what causes us to age, and whether it’s possible to slow down our genetic clock.

 Your Genetic Clock Is Ticking

 Based on the Hayflick limit, experts on aging have theorized that there is a genetic clock ticking away within each cell that determines when old age sets in.
 The latest, and most likely, theory of aging is the telomere-shortening theory.
-Telomeres
+Telomeres are the end-cap segments of DNA (our genetic material).

 Each time a cell replicates, a small piece of DNA is taken off the telomere and gets shorter.
 The shorter the telomere gets, the more it affects gene expression.
 The result is cellular aging.